Thwaite Mills: Preservation and museum

 The Thwaite Mills Society was formed by volunteers in 1976 to preserve and restore this important site, and received financial support from the then West Yorkshire County Council.
 It was a registered charity, and ceased to exist by 2012.

 In 1978 six buildings on the site were given Grade II listed building status: the mill, the manager's house, the warehouse, office, and drying floor, the bridge over the mill stream, the machine shop, and the stable.

 The river weir was rebuilt, and the museum opened in 1990.
 It was run by Leeds City Council in partnership with Yorkshire Water.

 As well as the functioning waterwheels, the mill contained a collection of machinery used at various times.
 The manager's house had been restored to reflect life there in the 1940s, and was visited self-guided.
 The museum site included a steam crane from 1946 and wildlife areas.
 A variety of special events was held at the museum.

+Closure

-The site is owned by the Canal & River Trust.
-It was leased by Leeds City Council who opened it to the public through Leeds Museums & Galleries until 1 April 2024.
+Thwaite Mills was formerly leased by Leeds City Council who opened it to the public through Leeds Museums & Galleries until 1 April 2024.
 In February 2024 the council agreed to terminate its lease and close the museum, and the Canal & River Trust announced that they would not be able to continue operating the museum.
+In 2026, the site was sold by the Canal & River Trust to an Ilkley-based property developer.